Freight Broker vs Asset-Based Carrier: Which Is Better?

 The difference between these two types of carriers is internal.
-While they offer many similar services, they are both structured differently and therefore, handle things a bit differently as well.
+While they offer many similar transportation management services, they are both structured differently and therefore, handle things a bit differently as well.

 However, it is a wise idea to educate yourself on these differences so that you are able to understand the strengths and weaknesses each of them offers.
 Staying informed and educated on topics such as this is what allows companies to find the best business partners and maintain an efficient, smooth-running supply chain.